-Most mentors are hospital Consultants from around the Peninsula.
+Most mentors are hospital Consultants from around Health Education England (working across the southwest).
 They work in a variety of different medical and surgical specialties including psychiatry.
 Some have worked in more than one specialty e.g. they have been General Practitioners and are now hospital based.

 The photos are of some of our Consultant Mentors.